TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw.md

 	- Target-side application running on a Cortex A53 core.
 \endcond
 	- Application receives the packet, copies the payload into a new packet which is then sent back.
-	- The application has a menu to enable/disable features, such as getting mac address and stats.
-This menu along with application logs are implemented via UART.
+	- The application has a menu to enable/disable features, such as getting MAC address and stats.
+This menu along with application logs is implemented via UART.
 - Host-side functionality
 	- Software applications like Colasoft Pkt Builder or packETH tool could be used to generate and send packets, Wireshark can be used to receive and verify packet contents